BenMagill/blog/content/resume.md

 - Docker

 ## Experience
-- MLOps Assistant Engineer @ Thrive Learning (May 2024 - Present)
+- MLOps Engineer @ Thrive Learning (May 2024 - Present)
   <!-- TODO: add -->
 - Contractor for ANTZ UK Limited (May 2024 - August 2024)
   - Setup infrastructure to host a Ruby application and Postgres Database using DigitalOcean, OpenTofu (Terraform) and Nginx.